Toxoplasma gondii: Merozoites

+Moreover, the discovery of specific transcription factors essential for sexual commitment has provided invaluable insights into the intricate regulatory network orchestrating stage specificity in T. gondii.
+Multiple parasite transcription factors have been identified as critical suppressors of presexual development, permitting the study of presexual stages and opening new avenues for using genetics to drive the full sexual cycle in vitro.
+Specifically, the depletion of AP2XI-2 and AP2XII-1 in T. gondii induces merozoite-specific gene expression, raising the possibility for cultivating T. gondii sexual development in laboratory settings.

+Crucial questions still persist regarding the genetic determinants that dictate whether parasites develop into macrogametes or microgametes.
+The development of new molecular and genomic approaches, such as single-cell transcriptomics and proteomics, should be useful to those in the field working towards unraveling the molecular intricacies of this process.

 Bradyzoites

 Bradyzoites are the slowly dividing stage of the parasite that make up tissue cysts.
 When an uninfected host consumes a tissue cyst, bradyzoites released from the cyst infect intestinal epithelial cells before converting to the proliferative tachyzoite stage.
 Following the initial period of proliferation throughout the host body, tachyzoites then convert back to bradyzoites, which reproduce inside host cells to form tissue cysts in the new host.

 Sporozoites

 Sporozoites are the stage of the parasite residing within oocysts.
 When a human or other warm-blooded host consumes an oocyst, sporozoites are released from it, infecting epithelial cells before converting to the proliferative tachyzoite stage.

 Immune response

 Initially, a T. gondii infection stimulates production of IL-2 and IFN-γ by the innate immune system.
 Continuous IFN-γ production is necessary for control of both acute and chronic T. gondii infection.
 These two cytokines elicit a CD4+ and CD8+ T-cell mediated immune response.
 Thus, T-cells play a central role in immunity against Toxoplasma infection.
 T-cells recognize Toxoplasma antigens that are presented to them by the body's own Major Histocompatibility Complex (MHC) molecules.
 The specific genetic sequence of a given MHC molecule differs dramatically between individuals, which is why these molecules are involved in transplant rejection.
 Individuals carrying certain genetic sequences of MHC molecules are much more likely to be infected with Toxoplasma.
 One study of >1600 individuals found that Toxoplasma infection was especially common among people who expressed certain MHC alleles (HLA-B*08:01, HLA-C*04:01, HLA-DRB 03:01, HLA-DQA*05:01 and HLA-DQB*02:01).

 IL-12 is produced during T. gondii infection to activate natural killer (NK) cells.
 Tryptophan is an essential amino acid for T. gondii, which it scavenges from host cells.
 IFN-γ induces the activation of indole-amine-2,3-dioxygenase (IDO) and tryptophan-2,3-dioxygenase (TDO), two enzymes that are responsible for the degradation of tryptophan.
 Immune pressure eventually leads the parasite to form cysts that normally are deposited in the muscles and in the brain of the hosts.